-If you want to place temporary traffic lights or stop/go boards on the public highway you must have a licence, this may be in addition to other licences required for your proposed works
+If you want to place temporary traffic lights or stop/go boards on the public highway you must have consent - this may be in addition to other licences/consents required for your proposed works

 - Who should apply